-Whether you’re looking for teaching resources, homeschooling activities, or just want to keep your kids busy, Money Mentors is here to support you with the tools to teach financial literacy in elementary school, junior high, and high school.
+Whether you’re looking for teaching resources, homeschooling activities, or just want to keep your kids busy, Money Mentors is here to support you with the tools to teach financial literacy at home, in the community and in schools with resources for Grades K-12.

 Alberta Financial Literacy Activities by Grade

-Financial literacy resources and printable worksheets are free for teachers, parents and students to use in the classroom and at home to teach grade-appropriate money concepts.
+Financial literacy lesson plans, activities and resources are free for teachers, parents and students to use in the classroom and at home to teach grade-appropriate money concepts.

 If you’re a teacher in Alberta looking for more support, book a FREE financial literacy presentation in your classroom.
-Explore all presentations by grade to see how Money Mentors’ free sessions can complement your teaching and help students achieve curriculum outcomes.
+Explore all school programs by grade to see how Money Mentors’ free sessions can complement your teaching and help students achieve curriculum outcomes.

 Kindergarten Worksheets & Games